erri120/lotus/README.md

 Next I'm gonna take a page out of [SkyRem](https://www.nexusmods.com/skyrimspecialedition/mods/26789) by [DrPharmDawg](https://www.nexusmods.com/skyrimspecialedition/users/19562249) ([Patreon](https://www.patreon.com/user?u=16576878)) and use [Improved NPC Encounter Zones](https://www.nexusmods.com/skyrimspecialedition/mods/27103), [Evolving Value Economy](https://www.nexusmods.com/skyrimspecialedition/mods/26325) and [Loot Overhaul - Rarity and Abundancy](https://www.nexusmods.com/skyrimspecialedition/mods/26732).

-(Sidenote: I love how every mod in Skyrim needs to have some sort of acroynm in their title for no reason at all)
+(Sidenote: I love how every mod in Skyrim needs to have some sort of acronym in their title for no reason at all)

 Anyway, INEZ reworks the encounter zones, LORA overhauls the Loot and is a replacement to [MLU](https://www.nexusmods.com/skyrimspecialedition/mods/3058/?) and EVE + [Trade and Barter](https://www.nexusmods.com/skyrimspecialedition/mods/23081) add more spice and complexity to the economy and trading system.